josmar-crwdstffng/angular/aio/content/guide/hierarchical-dependency-injection.md

     *   The ending location happens to be the same as the component itself, because it is the topmost component in this application.

-1. The `AppModule` acts as the fallback injector when the injection token can't be found in the `ElementInjector` hierarchies.
+1. The `AppModule` acts as the fallback injector when the injection token cannot be found in the `ElementInjector` hierarchies.

 ### Using the `providers` array